sstadnik1/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-performing analysis on Kickstarter data to unconver trends An Analysis of Kickstarter Campaigns
+performing analysis on Kickstarter data to unconver trends